aumartinez/mvc-php/README.md

 RewriteRule ^(.*)$ index.php [L,QSA]
 ```

-Now create an index.php file in the app folder to route undesired access request to the framework folder handler.
+Now create an index.php file in the app folder to route undesired access requests to the framework folder handler.

 ```php
 <?php